logiclogue/ludum-dare-40/README.md

 ## Plan

 -
-    - Render the coin in the world
+    - Implementing moving backwards
+    - Make moving sideways smoother (implement angular velocity) -
     - Update person to use position
     - Collision
 - Create a name for the game
 -
-    - Implementing moving backwards
-    - Make moving sideways smoother (implement angular velocity) -
     - Create a menu
 - Level switching